Albro3459/CloudLaunch/README.md

 #### On Phone

+Demo in the YouTube video.

 Install the Wireguard app on your phone.

-Scan the QR code in the Wireguard app.
+Either download the config file or scan the QR code in the Wireguard app.

-Enable it in settings and you're done!
+Enable it in Wireguard and Settings and you're done!

 ---

 #### On Mac

-It's much better to just use the Wireguard Desktop app (as shown in the demo videos), but you can follow these steps instead:
+It's much better to just use the Wireguard Desktop app (as shown in the demo video), but you can follow these steps instead:

 Start WireGuard manually:
 ```sh